mayorau3/neko-taku-app/README.md

 ### ペットホテルならぬ、個人で猫を預かるサービス『ねこ宅』
 <br>

 I can't have a cat becouse I live alone.
 I can't go out because I have a cat.
 If someone takes care of my cat.
 If someone leaves a cat to me temporarily.
-This App helps us grant wishes each other.
+This app helps us grant wishes each other.
 The connection between people will also spread through cats.<br>

-A person who wants to leave their cat, a person who wants to take care of cats, this is the App for matching their wishes.<br>
+A person who wants to leave their cat, a person who wants to take care of cats, this is the app for matching their wishes.<br>
-Cat's owner registers the cat's information for this App.
-House's owner registers their house's information for this App.<br>
+Cat's owner registers the cat's information for this app.
+House's owner registers their house's information for this app.<br>
 The lists of house are displayed in the top page and cat's owner can search house's information near their home or according to their desired conditions.
 You browse the details of house's information, enter the required information if you wish, and make a reservation for leaving.